 AWP does not require that any conference attendee disclose a disability; however, we can better meet specific needs if we know well ahead of time that a reasonable accommodation will be needed.

-Onsite registration, located in Exhibit Hall A on Level 1 of the Oregon Convention Center, will have an entrance for attendees with disabilities who would prefer not to stand in long registration lines, in addition to a wheelchair-height registration kiosk.
+Onsite registration, located in Exhibit Hall 3 on the Street Level of the Henry B. González Convention Center, will have an entrance for attendees with disabilities who would prefer not to stand in long registration lines, in addition to a wheelchair-height registration kiosk.

-For any questions regarding the registration process, please email the Registration Coordinator, Aubrey Kamppila at email@example.com.
+For any questions regarding the registration process, please email the Registration Coordinator, Chelsea McLin, at email@example.com.

 Onsite Accessibility Contact